So Many to Choose From! How to Find the Right Counsellor for You

 Not all mental health professionals provide the same services.
 Here’s a quick breakdown:

-Counsellors: They focus on emotional support and life challenges.
+Counsellors: they focus on emotional support and life challenges.

-Psychotherapists: They delve deeper into psychological issues and patterns.
+Psychotherapists: they delve deeper into psychological issues and patterns.
 There can be a lot of crossover between this and counselling.

-Clinical Psychologists: They assess and treat mental health disorders.
+Clinical Psychologists: they assess and treat mental health disorders.

-Psychiatrists: They are medical doctors who can prescribe medication.
+Psychiatrists: they are medical doctors who can prescribe medication.

 How do I know if a therapist is professionally trained?

 Professional bodies to look out for include the NCPS (National Counselling & Psychotherapy Society) - who I am registered with - and the BACP (British Association for Counselling & Psychotherapy).
 Being a member of a professional body means a counsellor is committed to ethical standards and meets training requirements.
+Essentially, you are in good hands if a counsellor is well-trained and is committed to their continual learning and development.

 What type of therapy approach is a ‘good’ one?